Working as a crime scene cleaner is not for the faint-hearted, but it can be an extremely rewarding job for the right person.

 What degree do I need to become a crime scene cleaner?

-There are no formal education requirements to become a crime scene cleaner in the UK and a degree or previous training is not required.
-However, crime scene cleaners must complete specialist training to prepare them to work in the field.
+However, crime scene cleaners must complete specialist training to prepare them to work in the emergency services field.
 They must also have a good understanding of professional cleaning solutions and be able to use pro clean equipment like a handheld fog machine and cleaning chemicals.
-A thorough background check is carried out to make sure that candidates meet the necessary requirements.

 Is working as a crime scene cleaner rewarding?